 Presently, there are several recreational cannabis business license applications open or upcoming in the near future.
 Under the CREAMM Act, there are six (6) classes of licenses for recreational use licensed businesses:

 - Class 6: Cannabis Delivery

 Now is the time to start structuring your business plan and solidifying your application.
 If you are interested in acquiring a New Jersey Marijuana Business License, contact us to discuss your options.
 There are several additional requirements that we can discuss with you.
-You can provide your information here to receive notification updates related to New Jersey cannabis matters.
 Schedule a consultation to further discuss your options here!